heikowesterburg/heikowesterburg.github.io/content/en/_index.md

           date_end: '2021-09-30'
           description: |2-
               Responsibilities included:
-              * Supported the methodology group in a large-scale literature review revising the S3 guideline regarding Dementias.
+              * Supported the methodology/steering group in a large-scale literature review revising the S3 guideline *Dementias*.
-              * Screened about 5000 research articles based on predefined search terms; evaluation of articles for further guideline use.
+              * Screened about 5000 research articles based on predefined search terms; evaluated these articles for further guideline use.
               * Assessed methodological quality of about 500 research articles along the NICE guideline as well as CASP checklists.
         - title: Intern
           company: University Hospital Cologne | Center for Memory Disorders